dgbaenar/addi-cc-default/README.md

 ### Option 1:

-Follow the commands of the previous step and then run:
+Follow the commands of the previous step to setup the virtual environment and have defined the input data to test.

+Then run:

 ```console
 python src/batch_run.py